avineeth/gyan/java_internals.md

 -	Another kind of execution engine, one that is faster but requires more memory, is a just-in-time compiler.
 In this scheme, the bytecodes of a method are compiled to native machine code the first time the method is invoked.
 The native machine code for the method is then cached, so it can be re-used the next time that same method is invoked.

 ![Image](https://github.com/avineeth/gyan/blob/master/img/jvm-1_3.png?raw=true)

+## Why is Java called Platform Independent?
+- Platform Independence is also called build once, run anywhere.
+- Java is one of the most popular platform independent languages.
+Once we compile a java program and build a jar, we can run the jar (compiled java program) in any Operating System - where a JVM is installed.
+- Java achieves Platform Independence in a beautiful way.
+On compiling a java file the output is a class file which contains an internal java representation called bytecode.
+JVM converts bytecode to executable instructions.
+- The executable instructions are different in different operating systems.
+So, there are different JVM's for different operating systems.
+A JVM for windows is different from a JVM for mac. **JVM is plaform dependent **
+- However, both the JVM's understand the bytecode and convert it to the executable code for the respective operating system.

 ## Is java compiled or interpreted?
 - Java uses a two step compilation process.
 Java source code is compiled down to "bytecode" by the Java compiler.
 The bytecode is executed by Java Virtual Machine (JVM).